 Directorate: National Security

-As a member of the Chemical & Biological Signatures Science group in the National Security Directorate, the incumbent in this position provides intelligence analysis support for DOE/IN and other agencies of the Intelligence Community (IC).
-Analyses will support senior policy makers on issues related to the Intelligence Community relationships, potential proliferation of weapons of mass destruction by foreign countries and sub-state organizations.
+As a member of the GNS&T group in the National Security Directorate, the incumbent in this position will support senior policy makers on issues related to national nuclear defense policy and technology development.

-The incumbent will be required to build networks at a local and capability level, effectively team with others, and optimize research at the group and division level.
+The incumbent will be required to build networks at a local and capability level, as well as national level, and effectively team with others to optimize research at the group and division level.

-The incumbent is expected to contribute to proposals, embrace quality, safety and security expectations, and communicate the importance of these expectations within the work team.
+The incumbent will contribute to proposals, embrace quality, saftey and security expectations, and communicate the importance of these expectations within the work team.

-Additionally, the incumbent is expected to be a member of the professional community, present at national or international forums, and lead elements or sections of technical products.
+Additionally, the incumbent is expected to be a member of the professional community, present at national or international forums, and lead elements or sections of technical products and proposals.

 This position will be expected to work with non-sensitive, sensitive, and classified information as appropriate for individual projects and the incumbent should demonstrate an ability to manage sensitive business situations and influence positive outcomes.
 The person in this position must recognize and accept that they will be working in technical areas associated with the National Security of the United States.